AlfinIndrawan/AlfinIndrawan/README.md

 * 🌐 See my Website [here](https://github.com/Alfinindrawan) (in Production).
 * 📚 List of Books that i [Read](https://github.com/AlfinIndrawan/MyBooks).
 * 😬 Don't misunderstand me as Apple fanboy hehe.
 I want to become Apple Developer because how small its developer and big potential in Apple Ecosystem.
 I will use other tools if i want to
-* Unpopular opinion here, i hope you dong give me a technical sales role since i really hate countless revision of ppt, my productivity go down a lot 😕.
+* Unpopular opinion here, i hope you dong give me a technical sales role since i really hate countless revision of ppt and presentation, my productivity go down a lot 😕.
 But i like teach others 😁

 ## My Tools
 <br>